 The contraceptive pill has also been shown to disrupt gut flora in a similar way to antibiotics.
 This has a knock on effect to the correct synthetisation of certain hormones.

-#2: Inflammatory foods could be damaging your gut
+#2: Inflammatory foods

 While you might think that the Paleo diet is just an excuse to act like a caveman and stuff yourself full of steak, it is actually a way of eating centred on supporting gut health.
 For this reason it eliminates inflammatory foods such as grains (particularly those containing gluten), most diary and refined sugar.
 For people that follow an even stricter protocol like one for autoimmunity there are further restrictions on foods such as egg whites, nuts, seeds and vegetables known as nightshades, again the reason being that these are inflammatory and can disrupt the gut.